Cleaning & Organizing

 “Who wants to crawl on the floor like a monkey looking in the back of a cabinet?” says Cattano.
 If you’re lucky enough to be redesigning your kitchen, opt for drawers at the leg level so you can reach the back easily.
 Otherwise, you can buy drawers to easily install into a cabinet so you can pull it out and see everything inside, rather than sticking your whole head in the cabinet.

 If you leave messages or coupons on your fridge as reminders, they won’t serve any purpose if they’re lost in a sea of photos you’ve had up for years.
 “People stick things over things and it becomes a crazy montage of stuff that’s overwhelming and doesn’t look that nice or serve a good purpose,” says Watson.
 She recommends limiting fridge space to a couple nice pictures, inspirational quotes, a grocery list, or emergency phone numbers.
 Record any other reminders in your phone, and stash coupons in the car so you have them when you need them.

 You leave your cooking utensils out

 A container next to the stove might seem like a convenient home for your spatulas and serving spoons, but don’t pack all your unattractive utensils into one container.
 “Not every single cooking utensil needs to be right by the stove,” says Cattano.
 “Keep out the nice-looking pieces so it’s not overstuffed.”
 Leave out the ones you use most often, but hide the rest in a drawer.
-Here’s the trick to clean smelly wooden spoons.
+You’ll want to keep these kitchen gadgets out, too.